Volunteer (Animal Care Assistant)

 Once you've completed the application you will need to attend a training session.

 WCHS is also currently seeking dedicated dog walkers who love the outdoors to provide much-needed enrichment to our shelter dogs.
 During extremely poor weather, volunteers can spend time inside the dogs' enclosures playing with toys and providing gentle handling and quiet time.
-After you attend the "general" orientation please let a staff member know if you're interested in dog walking and socialization; this volunteer opportunity requires an additional orientation, which we hold on the 2nd & 4th Sundays of every month at 2:15pm.
+After you attend the "general" orientation and attend at least 3 regular volunteer shifts, let a staff member know you're interested in dog walking and socialization; this volunteer opportunity requires an additional orientation, which we hold on the 2nd & 4th Sundays of every month at 2:15 pm.

 Before you attend the dog walker orientation, please review the Dog Walker Orientation Packet (http://www.whitmanpets.org/volunteer/).
 We'll need you to email us your answers to the survey questions before you come in for orientation.